-Our Even Shaman deck list guide features the best post-nerf deck list for The Witchwood (June 2018).
+Our Even Shaman deck list guide features the best deck list for Season 52 of The Witchwood (July 2018).
 Our Even Shaman guide also contains Mulligan advice, card combos and strategy tips.

 Even Shaman is a new kind of Hearthstone deck to arrive with The Witchwood.
 It's gone from being pure aggro, to something more Elemental-fuelled to back again since launch, but now sits comfortably somewhere between the two.